-In WP 2, efficient, reliable and reproducible sampling methods and strategies are developed for the microplastic model particles of different varieties, densities, sizes and shapes in the stream simulation facility at UBA.
-Their usability and reproducibility will also be investigated for routine operation and the methods will be evaluated based on the recovery rates of experiments.
-The individual project partners are optimising their analytical procedures: from the use of conventional flow-through centrifuges to the cascade filtration system, suspended matter traps, hydrodynamic modelling, and lysimeter tests to the control of possible input into groundwater.
+In WP 2, efficient, reliable and reproducible sampling methods and strategies were developed for the microplastic model particles of different varieties, densities, sizes and shapes in the stream simulation facility at UBA.
+Their usability and reproducibility was also investigated for routine operation and the methods will be evaluated based on the recovery rates of experiments.
+The individual project partners optimised their analytical procedures: from the use of conventional flow-through centrifuges to the cascade filtration system, suspended matter traps, hydrodynamic modelling, and lysimeter tests to the control of possible input into groundwater.

 WP 3 Simulations